katakusan/wro2023-befiring/README.md

 connect the power supply and your jetson nano will be open

-**We encountered a problem: When we burned the SD card, we burned a higher version of Jetpack.
+**We encountered  problem: When we burned the SD card, we burned a higher version of Jetpack.
 However, the Nano 4GB B01 only supports up to version 4.6 of Jetpack.
 We spent a lot of time searching for the burning file and looking for information on the internet.
 Later, during a conversation with Chat GPT, we realized that there was a version mismatch issue.**

 ### fan setup